F-Lin88/Anagrams/README.md

 Like Extended Mode, this mode allows repetition and guarantees a distinct set of letters.
 However, the selection of letters will change after every valid submission.

 # Project Description
-A simple static website project through which I developed my front-end coding skills.
+A simple project through which I developed my front-end coding skills.
 This project is wholly composed using HTML, CSS and JavaScript.

 ## Credits
 The [English dictionary](src/words.json) used for this game was obtained from [dwyl's GitHub](https://github.com/dwyl/english-words), and slightly